rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/mission-statement.md

 # Mission Statement - Coding Guidelines Subcommittee

-Develop a community-vetted coding guideline for Rust in safety-critical applications.
+Develop community-vetted coding guidelines for Rust in safety-critical applications.
 A living document that is updated as features are added to Rust and we learn more by doing.

 The following are relevant safety-critical coding guidelines.
-We are also interested in adopting knowledge obtained that may currently be in company-specific documents and incorporating these into the coding guideline.
+We are also interested in adopting knowledge obtained that may currently be in company-specific documents and incorporating these into the coding guidelines.

 ## State of Rust Safety-Critical Coding Guidelines